suparnac-aiml/AI-noob-nook.github.io/LambdaFunction.md

 - [Syntax](#syntax)
 - [Use Cases](#Use-Cases)
 ## Lambda Function  <a name="Lambda-Function"></a>
-A lambda function in Python is a small, anonymous function that is defined using the **'lambda'** Keyword.
+A lambda function in Python is a small, anonymous function that is defined using the **"lambda"** Keyword.
 Unlike a regular function that is defined with a *'def'* keyword a Lambda function *can have only **one expression*** and doen't required a name.

 ### Characteristics of Lambda Function:-